KHTY

-KHTY (970 AM) is a commercial radio station that is licensed to Bakersfield, California and serves inland central California.
-The station is owned by iHeartMedia and airs a sports radio format as an affiliate of Fox Sports Radio.
-The KHTY studios are located in southwest Bakersfield, and its transmitter is located east of Oildale.
+KHTY (970 AM) is a commercial radio station licensed to Bakersfield, California and serving inland Central California.
+The station is owned by iHeartMedia.
+KHTY and sister station KBFP 800 AM simulcast a sports radio format as affiliates of Fox Sports Radio.
+KHTY and KBFP air live play-by-play sports, including the Los Angeles Lakers, the Los Angeles Dodgers, the Fresno State Bulldogs and the Bakersfield Condors.
+Car racing is covered by the Motor Racing Network and the Performance Racing Network.

-KHTY broadcasts various sports programs, including Los Angeles Lakers and Los Angeles Dodgers games as well as NASCAR races.